ooyala/immunity/README.markdown

     bundle exec foreman start

+You can now access the web UI at http://localhost:3102.
 You'll need to already have mysql and redis-server already running.

 ### Configuring your app in Immunity